-We will value our assets in accordance with US GAAP and will rely on multiple valuation techniques, reviewed on a quarterly basis by our board of directors.
-As most of our investments are not expected to have market quotations, our board of directors will undertake a multi-step valuation process each quarter, as described below and as described in more detail in "Net Asset Value" below:
+We value our assets in accordance with US GAAP and rely on multiple valuation techniques, reviewed on a quarterly basis by our board of directors.
+As most of our investments are not expected to have market quotations, our board of directors undertakes a multi-step valuation process each quarter, as described below and as described in more detail in "Net Asset Value" below:

-- Investment Team Valuation.
-Each investment will be valued by the investment professionals of our Advisor. - Third Party Valuation.
-We expect that we will retain an independent valuation firm to provide a valuation report for each investment at least once per fiscal year. - Investment Committee.
-The investment committee of our Advisor will review the valuation report provided by the investment team and the independent valuation firm. - Final Valuation Determination.
-Our board of directors will discuss and review the valuations with our Advisor's investment committee and, where warranted, with the independent valuation firm.
-Our board of directors will then determine the fair value of each investment in our portfolio in good faith.
+• Investment Team Valuation.
+Each investment will be valued by the investment professionals of our Advisor.

+• Third Party Valuation.
+We have retained an independent valuation firm to provide a valuation report for each investment at least once per fiscal year.

+• Investment Committee.
+The investment committee of our Advisor will review the valuation report provided by the investment team and the independent valuation firm.

+• Final Valuation Determination.
+Our board of directors discusses and reviews the valuations with our Advisor's investment committee and, where warranted, with the independent valuation firm.
+Our board of directors then determines the fair value of each investment in our portfolio in good faith.